 As for Elementor’s cons, in my opinion, the most annoying thing is the lack of a “lifetime” plan, that allows you to pay a one time fee and then be able to enjoy the page builder as much as you need.

 While I’ve never had to get in touch with the customer support myself, it should be noted that various Elementor reviews have criticized their support for their unwillingness to put the customer first and solve problems that take extra effort.

 Who is Elementor Fitted to?

-I can think of two kinds of users who would benefit from the features offered by Elementor – the first category being definitely website owners who aren’t savvy in front-end web development.
+I can think of two kinds of users who would benefit from the features offered by it – the first category being definitely website owners who aren’t savvy in front-end web development.
 As it takes time to become a web developer, using a plugin such as Elementor allows basically everyone with minimal web knowledge to create good-looking pages and designs by themselves, thus saving a lot of money on web development services.

-The second category of users who will get a clear benefit from Elementor are people like me: Professional web developers who own one or more websites and want to focus on their content rather than spending countless hours tweaking their designs.
-While I could actually code templates myself, the use of Elementor makes me save a lot of time that I can instead spend on writing new articles and guides.
+The second category of users who will get a clear benefit from this are people like me: Professional web developers who own one or more websites and want to focus on their content rather than spending countless hours tweaking their designs.
+While I could actually code templates myself, the use of it makes me save a lot of time that I can instead spend on writing new articles and guides.

 Frequently Asked Questions